 Of course, it is that way.
 Executing your desired career path is definitely not a child’s play.
 A career is not the designation you are at or the role you are eyeing at but an amalgamation of your skills (technical or management), knowledge, networking, and perseverance.
 You may not spin a career to taller heights in just 1 year, but taking baby steps towards it and start boosting a stalled professional growth is the right way to do it.

 You might have got tons of advice but here, we have collated the most suitable ones under different sets.
 So, want to make the coming year pivotal in your career?
 Then read and imbibe to apply these:

 Yes!
-Before emphasizing on any other step, we wish to stress on developing soft skills.
+Before emphasizing any other step, we wish to stress developing soft skills.
 Learning a new language or project execution methodology is important but what is most crucial is to cling to effective soft skills.
 Here are the skills you should learn or improve if you already use.

 Goal setting – Set right away, the long and short-term goals for your career.
-This will help you define your career path and will set a vision for the needs to execute the journey.
+This will help you define your career path and will set a vision for the need to execute the journey.
 Short-term could be for the coming or current year while long-term has to be at least a five-year plan.
-If not sure about this, take help of a senior.
+If not sure about this, take the help of a senior.

 Time-bound – Being time-bound means not just doing things on time but within stipulated hours too.
 Is not that the first need in any project - Timely delivery!
 So, be time-bound with your work and make a habit to be punctual.

 Forum participations – Needless to say, the more you participate in a forum—online or offline—you will increase knowledge and connectivity.
 You will also develop a sense of belonging to groups.

 Feedback – Take feedback from your supervisor and fellow workers regularly and give feedback whenever asked.
 It expands the horizon of awareness about yourself and you would know your weak points too.